ettom/idris-vim/README.md

 Apart from syntax highlighting, indentation, and unicode character concealing, idris-vim offers some neat interactive editing features.
 For more information on how to use it, read this blog article by Edwin Brady on [Interactive Idris editing with vim][].

+## Script commands

+`call IdrisConnect()` to connect to Idris prompt, though you never need to do this directly as it happens on-demand.

+`call IdrisReconnect(prompt)` to reconnect to a different prompt.
+This is a command that would be run, for example to try Idris2 once you have it installed, you can do this:

+    call IdrisReconnect("idris2 --ide-mode")

+`call IdrisDisconnect()` to disconnect from Idris prompt.

+`echo IdrisStatus()` tells the status of the connection, see `ch_status()` for possible return values.

 ## Interactive Editing Commands